home-assistant/home-assistant.io/source/_integrations/knocki.markdown

    - Search for the name of the task (as you named it in the Knocki app).
 Select the entity with that name appended to it.
    - Select **State** as the type of entity change.
 4. Select **Add action** and choose whatever action(s) you’d like the automation to trigger.
 5. Finally, test the action by tapping the associated gesture pattern.

-## Troubleshooting

-If the new automation isn’t triggering successfully, select the **reload** option from the devices page for Knocki on Home Assistant.
-It should then start working.